Houston Corporate & Commercial Law – Partner & Shareholder Agreements

 Contact Us Today

-To learn more about what the Law Office of Henry Jakob can do for your business law and commercial litigation needs, including issues involving partner agreements, shareholder agreements, and shareholder disputes, please schedule a free initial consultation by calling 832.879.2244 or filling out the online contact form at your convenience.
+To learn more about what the Law Office of Henry Jakob can do for your business law and commercial litigation needs, including issues involving partner agreements, shareholder agreements, and shareholder disputes, please schedule a consultation by calling 832.879.2244 or filling out the online contact form at your convenience.